 Ten Gav is an internet crowd-funding platform that matches donors to individuals and families with modest needs that have been submitted for backing by social services professionals in Israel.
-Our mission is to provide direct access to personal giving opportunities in order to enable you to make a real difference in the lives of real people.
+Since November 2014, our mission has been to provide direct access to personal giving opportunities to enable you to make a real difference in the lives of real people.

 Committed to the 100% model

 Education: BA York University,

 Year of aliya, 1993

 Naomi was born to take initiative -- particularly when it came to Jewish concerns.
 First it was as a student leader and successful young lawyer in Canada, and then after she made Aliyah, she headed to the not-for-profit sector.
 She recently completed an MA in Social Work at Tel Aviv University to ensure her smooth transition into a professional career in the Israeli volunteer sector.
 Naomi believes that crowd funding is a viable and meaningful way of giving and she can't stop tweaking the Ten Gav web site into the wee hours of the morning.

 Born: Baltimore, Maryland